THIS DATE IN HISTORY: Oct. 23

 1966: Rookie defenseman Bobby Orr of the Boston Bruins scores his first NHL goal.
 Orr's 50-foot slap shot beats Montreal Canadiens goaltender Gump Worsley at 4:13 of the third period to tie the game, but Boston loses 3-2 on a goal by defenseman Jean-Guy Talbot with 2:05 remaining.

 1971: Five years to the day that Orr gets his first NHL goal, Guy Lafleur does the same.
-He scores at 18:52 of the second period against Gary Edwards and is credited with the game-winner in Montreal's 3-1 road victory against the Los Angeles Kings.
+He scores at 18:52 of the second period against Gary Edwards and is credited with the game-winner in Montreal's 3-1 victory against the Los Angeles Kings at the Forum in Inglewood, California.

 1974: Washington Capitals goaltender Michel Belhumeur faces two penalty shots, and makes saves against Chicago's Jim Pappin and Stan Mikita.
 Despite Belhumeur's heroics, the Capitals lose 3-2 at Chicago Stadium.